lyonbros/composer.js/docs/class.md

 # Class system

 The Composer class system is the base building block of all the objects Composer provides (Model, Controller, etc).
-It is based off of [class.js](https://github.com/kilhage/class.js), but modified slightly (non-function members are not shared across classes).
+It is designed to be a standalone component that doesn't necessarily need to be part of Composer.

 ## Composer.Class